image links to Amazon

 Notes from a Small Island (1995) & The Road to Little Dribbling (2015)

-Those who like Theroux's account of his trip around Britain should also read Bill Bryson's Notes from a Small Island.
+Those who like Theroux's account of his travels around Britain should also read Bill Bryson's recount of a very similar trip in Notes from a Small Island.
 Bryson and Theroux are arguably two of the best living travel writers, and reading both is a nice way to compare and contrast their styles.
 Bryson also wrote a follow-up book, The Road to Little Dribbling, telling the story of a second tour 30 years later.